thuliteio/getdoks.org/content/docs/start-here/installation.md

 ### Create a new project

-Create a new Thulite + Doks project by running the following command in your terminal:
+Create a new Thulite + Doks project by running the `create` command in your terminal.
+You will be asked to enter your project name and install your projects' dependencies.

 {{< tabs "create-new-site" >}}
 {{< tab "npm" >}}